NIKE Volleyball Camp at the University of Arkansas

 More from Parents...

 “Wow, where to start… My daughter came home from camp in the afternoon and took naps (not normal for her), so I knew she was being pushed and exerting herself.
 The classroom training was a big draw.
 There aren't camps or programs that focus on teaching athletes the fundamentals of the game, and the mental strength and conditioning needed to make it.
 She had practice during the week of camp, and I immediately saw a difference in her level of confidence and on-court play.
 She was a different player after just a few days at camp!
 The camp was professional, thoughtful, and smooth.
 The way they worked with the kids was very impressive.
-It was clear that you had their attention, but more importantly, their respect.
+It was clear that you had their attention, but more importantly, their respect.”

 “The ability to keep the kids engaged in classroom learning and then take those new skills out onto the court for practice, feedback, and refinement is an excellent model.
 The kids wanted to learn about the theory because they were excited to put it into action.
 Clearly, the concepts were presented in a way that took the theory and made it a lasting reality.
 Well done.”

-Meet the Directors:
+Meet the Director:

 Jordan Neal

-As a team, the Razorbacks have excelled, appearing in a program first NCAA Elite Eight in 2023, finishing the season with a program best #8 AVCA ranking.
+As a team, the Razorbacks excelled, appearing in a program first NCAA Elite Eight in 2023, finishing the season with a program best #8 AVCA ranking.
 In 2022 the Razorbacks made it to the NCAA Second Round finishing the year ranked in the AVCA Top 25.

 Prior to Arkansas, Neal coached at Highland High School in Gilbert, Arizona